starkiller-astro/XNet/README.md

 ======

 XNet is a thermonuclear reaction network for astrophysical applications, using a variety of temporal integration techniques.
-It is written in portable FORTRAN 90 and makes use of a variety of matrix solving packages to obtain excellent speed (as much as 50% of peak) on as many platforms as possible.
+It is written in portable modern Fortran and makes use of a variety of matrix solving packages to obtain excellent speed (as much as 50% of peak) on as many platforms as possible.

 The version contained in the repository is targeted at standalone execution (post-processing nucleosynthesis).
 However, with the appropriate